 What about academic results?

-The school's first cohort of GCSE and IGCSE students completed their examinations in June 2018 and the school has published its results - although not in the degree of detail that we at WhichSchoolAdvisor.com would like to have seen.
-However, based on the information provided, it seems that the students concerned have good grounds to be proud of their achievements.
+The school's first cohort of GCSE and IGCSE students completed their examinations in June 2018 and the school published its results - although not in the degree of detail that we at WhichSchoolAdvisor.com would like to have seen.
+For the June 2019 results, WEK again provided some key information.

-In addition to the information provided above, the school also advised that 100% of students achieved a GCSE in English Language and Triple Science, with 85% of students achieving this in Maths also.
+In addition to the information provided above, the school also advised that in 2018, 100% of students achieved GCSEs in English Language and Triple Science, with 85% of students achieving this in Maths also - this data was not provided for 2019.
 The usual overall measure of performance in the UK is the percentage of students achieving 5 GCSEs at grades A*- C (9-4) including English and Maths.

 What about Facilities?

 As would be expected with any GEMS premium school, the facilities are excellent.
 The 2017-18 KHDA inspection report states that "the resources provided are generous and deployed appropriately to support all aspects of students' learning both within lessons and in extra-curricular activities".

 The school facilities include Science and technology labs, auditorium and theatre, recording and video studio, a 3 level gymnasium with roof top tennis courts, two 25 meter pools and toddler pool, full football and rugby pitches, full cafeteria, indoor and outdoor covered play areas, specialist rooms for music, art, languages, and design, library and study zones and an Achievement Centre (specialising in the support of children with additional learning needs and those who are gifted and talented).